thehuskygamer24/pyman-rock-paper-scissors-python/README.md

 # pyman-rock-paper-scissors python
-## you need python version 3.13 and pip install random time requests colorama playsound==1.2.2
+## you need python version 3.13 and pip install random time requests colorama playsound==1.2.2 os
 ## a simple game of rock paper scissors made in python
 # users may ignore this but should read
 ### if you decide to fork this and claim it as yours there will be trouble